MouadMLM/ai-assistant/README.md

 The system prompt is customizable and can be changed in the JS frontend sendQuestion() call:

-context: `You are an AI assistant specialized ONLY to answer about our service of creating and integrating AI assistants for websites and apps. ...`
+context: `You are an AI assistant specialized ONLY to answer about our service or website of .........`

 🌐 Language Support